Glamoč

-Glamoč (Гламоч) is a town and the seat of the Municipality of Glamoč in Canton 10 of the Federation of Bosnia and Herzegovina, an entity of Bosnia and Herzegovina.
+Glamoč is a town and the seat of the Municipality of Glamoč in Canton 10 of the Federation of Bosnia and Herzegovina, an entity of Bosnia and Herzegovina.
 It is situated in southwestern Bosnia and Herzegovina, at the foothills of Staretina and Velika Golija mountains, and on the edge of the central part of the Glamočko Polje.

 Name

 During the Ottoman era the town was recorded as Biograd (White town), Belgradčik and Biogradaz.

 Geography

 Climate

 The climate of Glamoč is classified as an oceanic climate (Cfb in Köppen climate classification system), near the boundary of the humid continental climate.
 Glamoč has four separate seasons.
 Summers are warm, and winters are cold, without a discernible dry season.